magomimmo/modern-cljs/doc/tutorial-05.md

 [Domina][1] was one of the first DOM library written in CLJS and it has not been updated to follow the evolution of CLJS compiler.
 During the compilation you'll get a warning about the fact that it uses a single segment namespace.
-Those warnings do not affect the behaviour of the lib in the contest of this tutorial.
+Even if those warnings do not affect the behaviour of the lib in the contest of this tutorial, I really hate warning.
+So I prepared a non canonical domina release which fixes that warnings.
 That said, even if I would never suggest to use `domina` in a new project, this tutorial could be still useful to undertstand the way CLJS works.

 As usual to use a new library, you need to add it to the dependencies' section of the `build.boot` file living in the home directory of the